GM and the UAW come to tentative agreement – KION546

 Terms of the deal are not yet known, but it is expected to be along the lines of the deals already announced at Ford and Stellantis, including an immediate 11% raise in the top hourly wage rate, additional pay hikes totaling another 14% during the four-and-a-half years of the contract, as well as a return of the cost-of-living adjustment meant to protect workers from rising prices.

-The union went on strike against all three automakers on September 15, making this the longest US auto strike in 25 years.
+The union went on strike against all three automakers on September 15, nearly seven weeks ago, making this the longest US auto strike in 25 years.
 It started with a strike at one assembly plant at each company, but it expanded the scope of the strike six times since then in an effort to step up pressure on the companies at the bargaining table.

 The union announced its first deal, with Ford, this past Wednesday, and then announced a deal with Stellantis on Saturday night.
 But it failed to reach a deal with GM at that time, despite indications the two were close to a deal.
 Instead it expanded the strike to a fourth assembly plant, this one in Spring Hill Tennessee, as nearly 4,000 UAW members joined the strike at that time.